MetaMask/rpc-cap/README.md

 ## Current Status

-This module is in progress, and is not ready for production.
-Currently thigns that need doing:

-- Get tests passing.
-- Ensure the internal methods are working.
+This module is in an exploratory MVP state.
+It probably deserves more testing, scrutiny, consideration, maybe a TypeScript conversion, and a healthy beta period before I'd want to really trust it to a lot of value.